laurielim/REACT21K_REACT_JS_PROJECT/README.md

 # React JS Project

 This repo contains the course project I did throughout the React JS course which is part of the Full Stack Web Developer Program at [Business College Helsinki](https://en.bc.fi/qualifications/full-stack-web-developer-program/).
+Here is a [link to the initial design on Figma](https://www.figma.com/file/qVjZ8IDxZnayehZwQBCsev/TheCocktailApp?node-id=0%3A1).

 ## Technologies used